mattheusva/mattheusva/README.md

 ### Hey, I'm Matheus and welcome to my github!

-Student of Systems Analysis and Development; currently in career transition.
-Certificate in web development courses.
+Student of Systems Analysis and DevelopmenT.

-I have a background in Journalism, where I worked with press relations for two years and I seek to reconcile my passion for writing with my enthusiasm for technology.
+I have a background in Journalism, in which I was able to work with the press office in the City Hall of my city.
+After two years as a Journalism intern, I improved my communication skills, especially writing

+In 2021, I started studying software development, looking to combine my communication skills with an old passion for technology.
 I have some projects in conjunction with the courses I've taken and I've been studying programming for about a year, including JavaScript, Python, Flutter, Cloud Computing and Containers.

 ## Reach me on:
 <div>